mpcphys0/img_tools/compare_dicom_gui/README.md

 # compare_dicom

-A simple GUI file select tool to compare the dicom header of two files side-by-side
+A tool to compare the dicom header of up to four dicom image files side-by-side

 ## Install